Water features are the supercars of the landscape. When you see one, your heart can not help but want it. But your brain isn't sure it's a good idea.

 Even when everything is built correctly you can eventually have a leak.
 Water is a tricky foe and nature likes to help it out.
 Leaves can gather on a fall and raise the water level behind them.
 Squirrels or mice can burrow under a stream and cause settling.
 Freezing water can divert your stream right out of the pond!

 How Bad Is A Leak In Your Water Feature?

 Ok, so you have a leak.
 Is that a big deal?
 Usually not.
-We repair dozens of water features (mostly built by others) a year.
 Most leaks are diagnosed in a few minutes and repaired in under two hours.
-The average repair costs under $200.00.
+The average repair costs under $250.00.